Our Verdict

 Ease of Use

 A big part of this vacuum's ease of use uniqueness comes from its Multi-FLEX hinge, which is great for reaching under furniture to nab deeply hiding dust bunnies that have most likely built up for months.
-I think it'll be a winner for those who struggle to reach under furniture with typical rigid vacuum cleaner designs.
+We think it'll be a winner for those who struggle to reach under furniture with typical rigid vacuum cleaner designs.

 With a handheld motor weight of just under 4 pounds plus an easy-swiveling head, most people won't have much trouble maneuvering around tough obstacles in the home.